github/ghas-jira-integration/README.md

 ## Configuration

-When run through `pipenv` the app will pull config from the `.env` file, for which an example is provided...
+When run through `pipenv` the app will pull config from the `.env` file, for which an example is provided....
 ```bash
 FLASK_APP=issues.py
 FLASK_DEBUG=0